Installation#

 uv syncreadspyproject.tomlanduv.lockto reproduce the exact environment.
 Rungit submodule update --initbefore this step to ensure the MASE submodule is available.Option 2 — conda + pip (use this if CUDA is not pre-installed):

-conda env create -f environment.yaml conda activate new-compute pip install -r requirements.txt pip install -e ./submodules/mase
+conda env create -f environment.yaml conda activate new-compute pip install -r requirements.txt pip install ./submodules/mase

 Note